HydrofoilTelemetry/Hydrofoil-Telemetry-Releases/README.md

 ## Downloads

-Official packaged versions of HT applications are available from the **Releases** section of this repository.
+Official Setup.exe files for HT applications are available from the **Releases** section of this repository.

-Each application is distributed as a ZIP package containing the Windows installer and installation documentation.
+Each application is distributed as an EXE file.

-Typical package contents:

-    Setup.exe
-    HT_INSTALLATION_README.txt

-Always download and extract the complete ZIP package before installation.

 ------------------------------------------------------------------------